Brain Tumor Detection System using Deep Learning

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: This project’s objectives include locating brain tumours and enhancing patient care.
+Abstract: The objectives of this project include locating brain tumours and enhancing patient care.
 Tumours are abnormal cell growths, and malignant tumours are abnormal cell growths.
-The two types of scans, CT and MRI frequently detect infected brain tissues.
-Numerous more techniques are employed for the diagnosis of brain tumours, some of which include molecular testing, and positive charges imaging of blood or lymph arteries.
-In order to identify disease causes like tumors, this article will use various MRI pictures.
-This study paper’s major goals are to 1) recognize irregular sample photos and 2) locate the tumor region.
-In order to administer the appropriate therapy, the aberrant portions of the photographs will anticipate the levels of tumours.
+The two types of scans, CT and MRI, frequently detect infected brain tissues.
+Numerous additional techniques are employed for the diagnosis of brain tumours, some of which include molecular testing and positron emission tomography (PET) imaging of blood or lymphatic vessels.
+To identify disease causes, such as tumours, this article will utilise various MRI images.
+This study paper’s primary objectives are to (1) identify irregular sample photos and (2) locate the tumour region.
+To administer the appropriate therapy, the aberrant portions of the photographs will indicate the levels of tumours.
 From example photos, deep learning is utilized to identify anomalous areas.
-The aberrant section will be segmented in this study using VGG-16.
-The number of pixels that are malignant determines the extent of the contaminated area.
+The aberrant section will be segmented in this study using the VGG-16 model.
+The number of malignant pixels determines the extent of the contaminated area.

 Keywords: Brain Tumor, Deep Learning, Machine Learning, MRI Scan, CT scan.